Izenda7Series/LanguagePacks/README.md

 ## Overview
 The Izenda 7 Series language pack allows you to support additional languages in the application UI.

- :warning: This feature does not translate your database information.
+ :warning: This feature does not translate your reporting database information.

 ## Supported Languages
 - Arabic - ar